-- 6. It does not take much legal research effort to discover that there are only a few general principles of law deducible, at this point in time, from the existing evolving international criminal jurisprudence on the subject of amendment of indictments.
-Understandably, case-law authorities are sparse.
+- 6. It does not take much legal research effort to discover that there are only a few general, principles of law deducible, at this point in time, from the existing evolving international criminal jurisprudence on the subject of amendment of indictments.
+Understandably, caselaw authorities are sparse.
 For the purpose of this Opinion, a few key samples of such propositions will suffice.
-These include: - (i) The question as to whether an amendment of an indictment shall be granted is within the discretion of the tribunal; - (ii) "no doubt, size can be taken into account in considering whether any injustice would be caused to the accused: but provided other relevant requirements are met, a court would be slow to deny the prosecution a right to amend on that ground only"2; - (iii) "In general, an amendment to a confirmed existing indictment is sought for the following reasons: to add new charges to a confirmed Indictment, to expand and elaborate upon factual allegations adduced in support of existing confirmed counts or to make minor changes to the indictment"; - (iv) "The fundamental issue in relation to granting leave to amend an indictment is whether the amendment will prejudice the Accused unfairly." - 7.
-Suffice it further to say that all we have, at this stage, as working jurisprudential tools to determine the merits or otherwise of applications for amendment of indictments in the international criminal law sphere are the respective Rules of ICTY, ICTR, and this Court, Under the ICTY and ICTR systems, the relevant guide is Rule 50(C); under our system, it is Rule 50(A).
+These include: - (i) The question as to whether an amendment of an indictment shall be granted is within the discretion of the tribunals; - (ii) "no doubt, size can be taken into account in considering whether any injustice would be caused to the accused: but provided other relevant requirements are met, a court would be slow to deny the prosecution a right to amend on that ground only"2; - (iii) "In general, an amendment to a confirmed existing indictment is sought for the following reasons: to add new charges to a confirmed Indictment, to expand and elaborate upon factual allegations adduced in support of existing confirmed counts or to make minor changes to the indictment"3; - "The fundamental issue in relation to granting leave to amend an indictment is whether the (iv) amendment will prejudice the Accused unfairly."4 - 7.
+Suffice it further to say that all we have, at this stage, as working jurisprudential tools to determine the merits or otherwise of applications for amendment of indictments in the international criminal law sphere are the respective Rules of ICTY, ICTR, and this Court.
+Under the ICTY and ICTR systems, the relevant guide is Rule 50(C); under our system, it is Rule 50(A).
 In their present state, these rules are still untested, and undoubtedly since the ink is hardly dry on them, they have not yet been the subject of a consistent, coherent, and settled body of principles.
 However, the Court must still proceed to a determination of the merits of applications of this nature.
 One plausible approach is for this Court, through the technique of judicial development of the law, to interpret Rule 50(A) in the light of the autochthonous and unique juridical features and other related factors of this tribunal in the peculiar context of its own specific needs, mandates and realities as an adjudicating body of alleged offences of not only grave international import but also of crimes of equally grave dimensions under certain laws of Sierra Leone.
-Such an approach seems justified by the consideration that in era of international criminal adversarial litigation dominated by a tremendous accretion of prosecutorial discretions, judicial guarantees and safeguards of the rights of the accused must be given paramountcy by judges sworn to administer justice faithfully, conscientiously and impartially. - 8.
-Predicated on this analysis, it seems to me that there is no judicial warrant for any evolving international jurisprudence on the subject of the amendment of indictments to be strictly patterned after general principles imported from the national law systems (where such
+Such an approach seems justified by the consideration that in an era of international criminal adversarial litigation dominated by a tremendous accretion of prosecutorial discretion, judicial guarantees and safeguards of the rights of the accused must be given paramountcy by judges sworn to administer justice faithfully, conscientiously and impartially.